 In addition to the buildup of acetaldehyde, excess alcohol can irritate the stomach lining.

 This causes a buildup of acid that makes you feel more nauseated.

 Chronic alcohol exposure may cause gastritis

-People who drink alcohol to excess on a regular basis are at increased risk for a condition called alcohol gastritis.
-This is when chronic alcohol exposure irritates the stomach lining and damages it.
+People who drink alcohol to excess on a regular basis are at increased risk for gastritis.
+Chronic alcohol exposure can weaken and erode the lining of your stomach.

-There are times when throwing up after a night of drinking turns from something you’ll get over to something you need to see a doctor for.
+There are times when throwing up after drinking turns from something you’ll get over to something you need to see a doctor for.

 Seek medical treatment if you: